seanpm2001/smithy/docs/source/1.0/spec/core/traits.rst

          - Description
        * - name
          - ``string``
-         - Name of the resource property to bind the member to.
+         - **Required** Name of the resource property to bind the member to.
-       * - tagApi
-         - :ref:`shape-id`
-         - Reference to the instance operation that creates and modifies tags on the resource.
-       * - untagApi
-         - :ref:`shape-id`
-         - Reference to the instance operation that removes tags on the resource.
-       * - listTagsApi
-         - :ref:`shape-id`
-         - Reference to the instance operation that retrieves all tags on the resource.

 By default, top-level input or output shape members are bound to the resource property with the same name.
 In situations where this isn't possible, this